jeansanch/script-lib/reverse-engineering/doc/hexText2file.md

 ## How to use it

-Download and execute the script in the same folder as the .hex files that you want to convert.
+1. Download the script and put in the same folder as the .hex files that you want to convert.

+2. Run the script.
-    python3 ./hexText2file.py
+    ```$ python3 ./hexText2file.py```